Get help getting paid (BCIPA)

 If you're owed money - payment claims

-Please note: The changes to progress payments included in the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) commenced on 17 December 2018.
-Any payment claims given on or after 17 December 2018 should be made in accordance with the Building and Construction Industry Payments Act 2004.
+Please note: The changes to progress payments and adjudication included in the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) commenced on 17 December 2018.
+Any payment claims given on or after 17 December 2018 should be made in accordance with the BIF Act.

 It’s done this way to remove any confusion over the interpretation of details of the dispute.
 By providing one set of rules and one set of terms, it creates a fair playing field for both sides.

 It’s a good idea to become familiar with the terminology and it's essential that you follow each step exactly before going to the next.